brucetechafrica/a_propos_MrBruce/README.md

 <h1 align="center">Hi Guys👋, I'm Bruce 🥷</h1>

-🔭 I’m currently working as a freelancer,open source contributor.I'm also a web Dev
+🔭 I’m currently working as a freelancer, open source contributor.
+I'm developer specialized in web development and web design.

 🥂👨🏽‍💻 I’m looking to collaborate on all open source project especially Blockchain and crypto projects